 Puntsok (as he likes to be called) took me under his wing and taught me how to teach others how to Meditate.
-I was very fortunate in that he was open to my insights on his technique.
-I have worked with him and worked independently of Puntsok to create a variation of his teachings that I have taught to hundreds of people over the years.
+I was extremely fortunate in that he was open to my insights on his technique.
+I have worked with him and worked independently of Puntsok to create a variation of his teachings that I have taught to well over 1,000 people over the years.

-The technique still primarily utilizes traditional Tibetan Buddhist and Vipassana Meditation techniques.
-And most importantly, I still emphasize creating a Motivation and directing the efforts towards achieving the Motivation.
+The Meditation technique I teach today still primarily utilizes traditional Tibetan Buddhist, Vipassana and Mindfulness Meditation techniques.
+And most importantly, I still emphasize creating a Motivation/Intention and directing our efforts towards achieving the Motivation/Intention.

 When I experienced Meditation in 2009, as taught by Venerable Puntsok, even though there were Dharma lectures, I did not pursue studying Buddhism.
 I was attracted to Buddhism, and Hinduism, going back to when I attended religious studies at The Cathedral of St. John The Devine (my grammar school).
 However, I never made any effort to study the teachings of the Buddha.

 At the end of the first year of The Compassion Center, I downscaled the space, moved it into my home, and started to teach private and group classes.